Renew the Arts is regularly asked how we decide which Christian artists we support. Our criteria are actually quite inclusive:

 The rejection of artistic vision in the church has resulted in the exodus of honest craftsmen from the church.
 What do I mean by honest craftsmen?
 They are craftsmen who are perfectly content serving someone else’s vision.
 Honest craftsmen can, and often do, find jobs working for the unbelieving visionaries in the world, and this has resulted in a dearth of good artistic craft in the church.
 But good craft couldn’t save most of the church’s art anyway.
 We need vision.

 Christian visionaries are the ones most likely to be rejected both inside and outside the church, and they need support so that Christian craftsmen will again have meaningful and significant work to do within the church.
 So re-investing in honest artistic vision in the church will mean the support of all called artist Christians and the removal of dishonest craftsmen.
 Sounds like a win-win.

-[In many ways, this is the main operational goal of the Nehemiah Foundation—to find Christian visionary artists and join them with Christian craftsmen in order to produce powerful art in and from the church.
+[In many ways, this is the main operational goal of Renew the Arts—to find Christian visionary artists and join them with Christian craftsmen in order to produce powerful art in and from the church.
 I am happy to say we are fabulously blessed in the visionaries department.
 But we need more resources to pay for better equipment and compensate better craftsmen.
 So—if our ministry has blessed and edified you, please consider investing in our work.]